Employers must ensure manual handling training to prevent back injuries at work

 Manual handling policies at work

-The prescribed manual handling training guidelines provide employers with 3 key elements of guidance to minimise the risk of a back injury in their workforce.
-When carried out properly, these elements will ensure that workers can lift and move items in the workplace safely.
+Manual handling guidelines provide employers with 3 key ways to minimise the risk of a back injury in their workforce.
+When carried out properly, these will ensure that workers can lift and move items in the workplace safely:

 1. Remove the need for manual handling (lifting) of items involving a risk of injury – so far as is reasonably practical.
-Of course, it is not always possible for an employer to remove all manual lifting of items, but where possible an employer should provide mechanical aids (tools and equipment) to do the lifting of items.
-An employer should also investigate the possibilities of reviewing the working practices to alter the way in which an employee works to ensure that any weight/items lifted are split into easily manageable loads.
+Of course, it is not always possible for an employer to remove all manual lifting of items.
+However, where possible an employer should provide mechanical lifting aids to do the lifting of heavy items.
+An employer should also investigate the possibilities of reviewing the working practices.
+For example, ensuring that any weight or items lifted are split into more easily manageable loads.

-3. Employers must have done all they can to reduce the risk of injury through lifting or manual handling of items.
-There is no set maximum weight that one person should lift but it is essential that employers utilise a set policy to ensure safe working to minimise the risks faced by workers.
+3. There is no set maximum weight that one person should lift, but employers must follow a set policy to ensure safe working to minimise the risks faced by workers.
 Commonly, employers state that no single item in excess of 25kg should be lifted manually by one person.
 Employers must also ensure that all packages are marked clearly with the weight of the contents held within the same.

 To ensure that workers are able to work safely, employers should provide manual handling training.
 This may be delivered by way of an educational video or through a booklet.
-This training should provide a demonstration as to how to lift safely, by bending one’s legs to pick up/drop off an item, rather than bending the back, and what to do if an injury is sustained.
+This training should provide a demonstration as to how to lift safely.
+For example, bending one’s legs to pick up/drop off an item, rather than bending the back.
+It should also cover what to do if an injury is sustained.

 What should an employer do if a back injury is reported?

-In the case of a minor injury, such as discomfort, it is wise for the worker to temporarily avoid lifting of items.
-Best practice would see an employer temporarily move the worker to light duties where possible and for the worker to then be provided with refresher training for further lifting when recovered to ensure that the injury is not repeated.
+In the case of a minor injury, such as discomfort, the worker should avoid lifting for a bit.
+Best practice would see an employer temporarily move the worker to light duties where possible.
+The worker can then be provided with refresher training when recovered, to ensure that the injury is not repeated.

 Anyone who suffers a back injury at work should ensure that the injury has been recorded within the employer’s accident book.
-If there has been no provision of manual handling training, this should be noted in the accident book entry and if the working practices employed within the workplace or the working area provided makes it impossible to lift items safely that too should be noted.
+If there has been no provision of manual handling training, this should be noted in the accident book entry.
+If the working practices employed within the workplace make it impossible to lift items safely, that too should be noted.

-If your employer won’t record the incident in an accident book, or won’t let you see it, you should get legal advice.
+You should get legal advice if your employer won’t record the incident in an accident book, or won’t let you see it.

 How compensation can help you to recover